 He was deployed to Afghanistan on Operation SLIPPER with Combat Team Delta between February and October 2010, on Mentoring Task Force 1.
 His Battle Group was awarded the Meritorious Unit Citation.
 Greg was then transferred to Reserves 5/6th Royal Victorian Regiment in late 2011.

-Since leaving the Army he entered Victoria Police where he presently works as a member of the Public Order Response Team.
+Since leaving the Army he entered Victoria Police where he worked as a member of the Public Order Response Team.
+He has recently joined the Victorian Recruit Firefighters.